 - Abnormal amounts of sodium, potassium, or calcium in the body

 - Congenital problems affecting nerves

 How Your South Florida Chiropractor Treats Numbness and Tingling

-If you suffer numbness and tingling in your hands, feet or legs, your vertebrae may be out of place and need repositioned to remove pressure off sensitive spinal nerves.
-Call Back to Mind to schedule an appointment with a South Florida chiropractor today.
-We have locations in Pompano Beach, Coral Springs, Hollywood, and Tamarac Fl
+If you suffer numbness and tingling in your hands, feet, or legs, your vertebrae may be out of place and need to be repositioned to remove pressure off sensitive spinal nerves.
+Call Back to Mind at 954-986-4559 to schedule an appointment with a South Florida chiropractor today.
+We have locations in Pompano Beach, Coral Springs, Hollywood, and Tamarac Fl.